fruit-bird/movieinator/README.md

 ## What is This?
 Just trying to pick up [`sqlx`](https://crates.io/crates/sqlx)

-And for how simple this is, it could be generalized to store more than movies.
-It really could store anything with a few modifications
+And for how simple this is, it could be generalized to store more than movies